eurostat/NLP4Stat/Use case B/Power BI/README.md

 ### MS Power BI application

-### In progress: The content below is from Use Case A - to be adjusted

 The MS Power BI application works with the free desktop version and is portable.
 It can also be published to MS Azure cloud, with any Office 365 license.
 To install the application, it suffices to define the path where the required files are located from the menu Transform data / Edit parameters.
 In the textbox, please put this path, ending with a backslash (\\).
 This parameter is called *DataPath*.

 <img src="image1.PNG" width="800">

 Figure 1 -- Setting the data path in the MS Power BI application.

 The required files and the codes producing them are shown in Figure 2 below.
 They are all included in the current folder.

--    The main data are in two Excel files: OECD_content_for_PowerBI.xlsx  and SE_df_for_PowerBI.xlsx .
-These are produced by the Python code PowerBI_inputs_v1.ipynb .
+-    The main data are in two Excel files: _OECD_content_for_PowerBI.xlsx_  and _SE_df_for_PowerBI.xlsx_.
+These are produced by the Python code _PowerBI_inputs_v1.ipynb_.
--    This last notebook requires a) the same file with the scraped content from OECD's Glossary of Statistical Terms (OECD_final_results_2.xlsx) which is used in the Query Builder and the Faceted Search, and b) file themes_eurostat_oecd_v2.xlsx, used also in the Faceted Search, which was created manually and contains, for each Eurostat theme and subtheme, the related OECD’s themes.
+-    This last notebook requires a) the same file with the scraped content from OECD's Glossary of Statistical Terms (_OECD_final_results_2.xlsx_) which is used in the Query Builder and the Faceted Search, and b) file _themes_eurostat_oecd_v2.xlsx_, used also in the Faceted Search, which was created manually and contains, for each Eurostat theme and subtheme, the related OECD's themes.
--    These data create the internal tables “OECD” and “OECD_repeated rows” (see Figure 3).
+-    These data create the internal tables "OECD" and "OECD_repeated rows" (see Figure 3).
 The first one comes from the original data while the second is created from the first by splitting themes, subthemes and OECD themes into unique values (in repeated rows).
--    Another input file is the Excel file SE_vs_OECD_Glossary_Noun_Phrases.xlsx  produced by the Jupyter notebook SE_OECD_Glossary_Common_NPs.ipynb , described in xxxx.
-This Excel file creates the table “Noun_Phrases” in Figure 3.
-This notebook requires file Termino V2.xlsx  which has a manual filtering of the noun phrases found in the SE articles, keeping the most "useful" ones.
+-    Another input file is the Excel file _SE_vs_OECD_Glossary_Noun_Phrases.xlsx_  produced by the Jupyter notebook _SE_OECD_Glossary_Common_NPs.ipynb_, described in **xxxx**.
+This Excel file creates the table "Noun_Phrases" in Figure 3.
+This notebook requires file _Termino V2.xlsx_  which has a manual filtering of the noun phrases found in the SE articles, keeping the most "useful" ones.
--    Other tables and values shown in Figure 3 (“Themes”, “Official_colors”) are auxiliary.
+-    Other tables and values shown in Figure 3 ("Themes", "Official_colors") are auxiliary.
--    Example reference: R Shiny application[^1].
+-    **Example reference: R Shiny application[^1]**.

   <img src="image2.PNG" width="800">